Alazaizeh/reading-notes/README.md

 - I try different learning tactics :book:
 - I place effort before talent 	:muscle:
 - I use the word “**yet**” :checkered_flag:
+## Why Growth Mindset?
+ a growth mindset can help you recover from illness because you believe that you can do something about the illness.
+They can help you achieve in sport, at work and can also help you grow and develop in relationships.
 ## Fixed Mindset Vs Groth Mindset

 | Fixed Mindset | Groth Mindset |